How Ductile Iron Pipe Ensures Durability

 Sizes and Dimensions

-Ductile iron pipes are available in various sizes to meet various flow rates and applications.
-They may be as little as a few inches in diameter for private homes or as massive as several feet for city water systems
+Ductile iron pipes come in various sizes.
+They meet different flow rates and applications.
+Some are just a few inches in diameter, ideal for private homes.
+Others can be several feet in size, designed for city water systems.

 Applications